 At the end of the year, when he goes to harvest, the lettering may have faded, but the notches will still be there.
 All he has to do, is check what he wrote down as to what was the number and location of the notches for the different plants.
 Once you have found a description that matches what you found and started harvesting, you now have identified exactly which plant you just harvested.

-Do any of you have a different method for marking the plants in your garden?
-Please share in the comments below.
+Do have a favorite gardening tip?
+Please share it with us in the comments below.
 As homesteaders, it is important to always keep a lifestyle of learning.

 Until next time,